Skip to contents

 Objective

-Time series resampling involves interpolating new values for time steps not available in the original time series.
+Time series resampling interpolates new values for time steps not available in the original time series.
 This operation is useful to:

 • Transform irregular time series into regular.